Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods: Counting statistics in Hilbert space

 We begin with the reduced density matrix $\rho(t)$ of an open quantum system.
 Under appropriate assumptions and conditions, its dynamics is described by the quantum master equation~\cite{Davies1974,Lindblad1976,Gorini1976}

-where the Planck constant $\hbar$ is set to 1, $H$ represents the system's Hamiltonian, $A_\alpha$ and $r_\alpha$, for $\alpha=1,\cdots,M$, represent the jump operators and positive rates, respectively.
+where the Planck constant $\hbar$ is set to 1, $H$ represents the Hamiltonian of the system, and $A_\alpha$ and $r_\alpha$, for $\alpha=1,\cdots,M$, represent the jump operators and positive rates, respectively.
+For simplicity, we assume the system has a unique steady sate.
 Equation~(\ref{quantummasterequation}) can be unraveled into quantum jump trajectories~\cite{Carmichael1989,Dalibard1992,Dum1992,Wiseman1993}.
 These trajectories are composed of alternating deterministic pieces and random jumps of the wave functions of individual quantum systems.
-The underlying stochastic process is the piecewise deterministic process of the wave function~\cite{Breuer2000}.
+The basic stochastic process is the piecewise deterministic process of the wave function~\cite{Breuer2000}.
 If the probability distribution functional of the wave function $\psi$ at time $t$ is ${\cal P}[\psi|t]$, the reduced density matrix is equal to the ensemble average of the pure states, {\it i.e.},

 where $D\psi D\psi^*$ represents the Hilbert space volume element.
-In this regard, the quantum master equation~(\ref{quantummasterequation}) describes an averaged dynamics.
+In this regard, the quantum master equation~(\ref{quantummasterequation}) describes the averaged dynamics.
 The functional ${\cal P}[\psi|t]$ has been shown to satisfy the Liouville-master equation of the piecewise deterministic process in the Hilbert space~\cite{Breuer1997a,Breuer2000,Breuer2002}.
-Given that this equation will not be used in this paper, we do not explain it further.
+Because this equation is not be used in this paper, we do not explain it further.
 Instead, we make only a brief comment when we review the counting statistics below.